Blog

 Companies can be versioned.
 Automated.
 Improved.
 Just like engineering projects.

-StudioAsCode is exploring this approach through active development, where each versioned commit, configuration file, and iteration brings the concept closer to practical reality.
+Each versioned commit, configuration file, and iteration brings the concept closer to practical reality.

 Company as Code isn't just a philosophy - it's an architectural approach under active validation.